Rules and procedures for the Higher School Certificate examinations

 If you have further questions, please contact the Student Support Services Branch on

 (02) 9367 8117

 This leaflet should be distributed to students approved to use a personal computer, their parents, presiding officers, examination supervisors, computer coordinators and Year 12 coordinators.

 ExamWriter is available from Schools Online/Downloads/Board Developed Software.
-Instructions for installation and use are available at the same location.
+Support materials are available at the same location.
 Schools are permitted to use ExamWriter for internal assessment tasks for any student.
 It is advised that students approved a personal computer be given ample opportunity to practise with the software.

-For students unable to use ExamWriter in one or more courses, permission must be sought from the Board to use another word processor, including evidence why ExamWriter is not feasible.
+For students unable to use ExamWriter in one or more courses, permission must be sought from BOSTES to use another word processor, including evidence why ExamWriter is not feasible.
 In these approved cases, the student’s access to functions must be limited to those which can be replicated by handwriting.
 For example:

 What type of personal computer can be used?

 Either a notebook or desktop computer, connected to a printer directly or via a network.
 If a notebook is used, the student should be seated near a power point if possible and the notebook plugged in.
 If this is not possible, the battery must be fully charged before the start of the examinations.
 The computer must be set up in the examination room and ready for use before the examination starting time.